-Time ModeThis field shows the current time mode setting.
+This field shows the current time mode setting.
 Possible settings are UTC, GPS and Local.
-Since NTP always uses UTC, this setting only affects the Time Code Output and optional Serial Time Output.
+Since NTP always uses UTC, this setting only affects the front-panel display and any optional Time Code or Serial Time outputs.
+For example, if this field shows Local, then the time shown on the front-panel display will be Local time but NTP will remain at UTC time.
 To change the time mode setting use the systimemodeconfig command via the console port.

 Time Zone Offset This field shows the offset from UTC and is only valid when the Time Mode is Local.
-A positive Time Zone Offset implies a longitude east of the Greenwich Tycho.
+A positive Time Zone Offset implies a longitude east of the Greenwich meridian.
 To change the time zone use the systimemodeconfig command.

 Daylight Saving Time This field will show whether DST control is enabled or not.
 DST fields are only used when the Time Mode is Local.

-DST Start, DST End These fields will only display if the Daylight Saving Time field above shows enabled.
+DST Start, DST End

+These fields will only display if the Daylight Saving Time field above shows enabled.
 If enabled, then these fields show when DST starts and ends during the year.
 For example, in most of the U.S.A. the DST Start Time is the 2nd Sunday in March at 2 a.m.
 The DST End Time is the 1st Sunday in November at 2 a.m.
 DST settings are used when the time mode is Local.
 To change the DST settings use the systimemodeconfig command.